Can You Sublimate On Canvas? How to do Sublimation On Canvas?

 Step Three – Merge Laminating Film And Canvas

 The laminating film has two sides.
 One side will be shiny in contrast to the opposite side.
-The shiny side will come on top, and the other side will face the Canvas surface.
+The shiny side will come on top, and the other will face the Canvas surface.

-Step Four – Preparation Canvas For Sublimation
+Step Four – Preparing Canvas For Sublimation

-The fourth step is you have to prepare everything for the sublimation process.
 After merging the laminating film with the Canvas, you’ll notice small edges of laminating film on the corners of the Canvas.
 It’s best to cut them as they won’t look good.
 You can also push the edges on the backside, then use the heat press to heat seal the edges on the backside of the Canvas.

 Step Five – Sublimate Your Designs